animafps/fpsmath/.github/contributing.md

 4. Commit your changes, and push them.
 5. Submit a Pull Request [here]!

-## Contributing to the guides
+## Contributing to the guides/documentation

 All guides for FPSMath use Markdown formatting.

-When writing guides there are some rules to follow:
+When writing guides/documentation there are some rules to follow:

 1. All files should have the `.md` file extension.
 2. Folder names are allowed to have spaces.
-3. All folder names should be in lower case and different words should be split by hyphens (e.g., `hello-world` or `getting-started`).
+3. All folder and file names should be in lower case and different words should be split by hyphens (e.g., `hello-world` or `getting-started`).
 4. File names should _never_ have spaces.
-5. File names that consist of multiple words should be PascalCased.
-6. Information in a guide page should be generally useful to the majority of people.
+5. Information in a guide page should be generally useful to the majority of people.

 ## Contributing to the code